bozali/wmi/README.md

 The stream class has a template parameter that allows to map the returned object a specific class.

+To map the structure you need to implement the function `MapManagementObject`.

 ```c++
 // ...